Mitchellpkt/chess_computer_perception/README.md

 One could combine all of the representations (as above) and feed that entire image through a perceputal hash function.
 In that case, it would be necessary to take care to tweak the downsampling to a minimum of (8 px * 24 px) instead of the common default (8 px * 8 px).

 On the other hand, each representation could be hashed separately (first 8 x 8 positions, then 8 x 8 attacks, etc...) and their strings concatenated.
-This provides better control for potentially weighting different features as signifying meaningful difference (for example slight variations in the position hash can be interpreted as more significant if there are strong variations in the attack or defense hashes)
+This provides better control for potentially weighting different features as signifying meaningful difference (for example slight variations in the position hash can be interpreted as more significant if there are strong variations in the attack or defense hashes).

 ### Notes